Apply for a 2017-2018 Senior Undergraduate Scholarship

-Timothy’s application was chosen from submittals received from schools across the country.
-He will receive a $7,500 scholarship for the 2015-2016 academic year, as well as a complimentary ASDSO student membership for one year and complimentary registration and travel to ASDSO’s 2015 annual conference held September 13-17 in New Orleans, LA.
+Cali’s application was chosen from submittals received from schools across the country.
+She will receive a $7,500 scholarship for the 2016-2017 academic year, as well as a complimentary ASDSO student membership for one year and complimentary registration and travel to ASDSO’s 2016 annual conference held September 11-15 in Philadelphia, PA.

 Past ASDSO Scholarship Winners

 About ASDSO's Scholarship Program

 The ASDSO Scholarship Program, established in 1992, awards annual undergraduate scholarships to U.S. citizens enrolled in accredited programs in engineering or related fields and planning careers related to the design, construction, or operation of dams.